Dragon-Wonder/Platformer-Map-Editor/README.md

 I have also included copies of the 32 bit Runtime binaries in the releases.
 You can just download these if you don't know what you're doing and you're on Windows.

-You will also need to download and extract the Images.zip file provided in the release tab.

 When all is said and done you should have the following files in your folder.
 (Also note that you should be able to put the dll files in your C drive).

 ```